oracle/terraform-provider-oci/docs/datasources/core/images.md

 * `base_image_id` - The OCID of the image originally used to launch the instance.
 * `compartment_id` - The OCID of the compartment containing the instance you want to use as the basis for the image.
 * `create_image_allowed` - Whether instances launched with this image can be used to create new images.
 * `display_name` - A user-friendly name for the image.
 It does not have to be unique, and it's changeable.
+Avoid entering confidential information.
 * `id` - The OCID of the image.
 * `state` - The state of the image: [PROVISIONING, AVAILABLE, DISABLED, DELETED].
 * `operating_system` - The image's operating system.
 * `operating_system_version` - The image's operating system version.
-* `time_created` - The date and time the image was created.
+* `time_created` - The date and time the image was created,  in the format defined by RFC3339.
+Example: `2016-08-25T21:10:29.600Z`.